 It’s a ride that remains remarkably unchanged through the decades.
-And unlike with other rides, the older the carousel, the more caché it has.
+And unlike with other rides, the older the merry-go-round, the more caché it has.
 This is probably because those old merry-go-rounds are built to be beautiful in a way the latest, steepest, fastest roller coaster just isn’t.

 You hop onto a hand-carved carousel animal and saunter past murals and mirrors while a calliope plays.
 Part of joy of the ride is taking the time to notice all the beautiful details.

 And who couldn’t use that these days?

 Below are 14 merry-go-rounds that are noteworthy for their age or their unique approach to the art of the carousel.
 I hope you and your family get to ride at least one this summer.

 14 Unique Carousels For Kids Of All Ages

 - 14 Unique Carousels For Kids Of All Ages

 - The Ride: Tom Mankiewicz Conservation Carousel